Stackclash/5e-vault/5. Mechanics/Bestiary/Giant/Storm Giant Quintessent.md

     \ weather](compendium/spells/control-weather.md) spell or similar magic to quell\
     \ the storm."
-  "name": "One with the Storm (Costs 3 Actions)" "source":
+  "name": "One with the Storm (Costs 3 Actions)" "lair_actions":
+- "desc": "A storm giant quintessent can use lair actions in giant form and while\
+    \ transformed into a storm.
+On initiative count 20 (losing initiative ties), the\
+    \ giant can take one of the following lair actions; the giant can't take the same\
+    \ lair action two rounds in a row:"
+  "name": ""
+- "desc": "- Deafening Boom.
+The giant creates a thunderclap centered on a point\
+    \ anywhere in their lair.
+Each creature within 20 feet of that point must succeed\
+    \ on a DC 18 Constitution saving throw or be [[/5.
+Mechanics/Rules/Conditions.md#deafened|deafened]]\
+    \ until the end of its next turn.  \n- Fog.
+The giant creates a 20-foot-radius\
+    \ sphere of fog (or murky water if within water) centered on a point anywhere\
+    \ in its lair.
+The sphere spreads around corners, and its area is heavily obscured.\
+    \ The fog lasts until the giant disperses it (no action required), and it can't\
+    \ be dispersed by wind.  \n- Gale.
+The giant creates a 60-foot-long, 10-foot-wide\
+    \ line of strong wind (or strong current within water) originating from a point\
+    \ anywhere in its lair.
+Each creature in that line must succeed on a DC 18 Strength\
+    \ saving throw or be pushed 15 feet in the direction the wind is blowing.
+The\
+    \ gust disperses gas or vapor, and it extinguishes candles, torches, and similar\
+    \ unprotected flames in its area.
+Protected flames, such as those of lanterns,\
+    \ have a 50% chance chance of being extinguished.  " "name": ""
+"regional_effects":
+- "desc": "The region containing a storm giant quintessent's lair is warped by the\
+    \ giant's presence, which creates one or more of the following effects:"
+  "name": ""
+- "desc": "- Downpour.
+Rain, snow, or blowing dust or sand (whichever is most\
+    \ appropriate) is constant within 1 mile of the lair.
+Rain causes rivers and streams\
+    \ to fill or overflow their banks; snow, dust, or sand forms deep drifts or dunes.\
+    \  \n- Lightning.
+Flashes of lightning and peals of thunder are continual,\
+    \ day and night, within 5 miles of the lair.  \n- Winds.
+High wind blows within\
+    \ 1 mile of the lair, making it impossible to light a fire unless the location\
+    \ where the fire is lit is protected from the wind.  " "name": ""
+- "desc": "If the giant dies, the lightning, thunder, and high wind regional effects\
+    \ end immediately.
+Rain, snow, and blowing dust abate gradually within dice:\
+    \ 1d8|avg (1d8) days."
+  "name": ""
+"source":
 - "MPMM"
 - "VGM"